© Crown copyright 2021

 The DPH may consider it appropriate to provide advice for specific care homes, or for areas within the local authority where differences in infection rates or other factors make this appropriate.
 This may take the form of a framework and guidance rather than individual home by home advice.

 The DPH may give directions to a specific home about steps they are required to take in order to allow visiting safely.
-This may at times take the form of a Notice or Direction pursuant to the Public Health (Control of Disease) Act 1984, for example the Health Protection (Coronavirus, Restrictions) (Local Authority Enforcement Powers and Amendment) Regulations 2020.
+This may at times take the form of a Notice or Direction pursuant to the Public Health (Control of Disease) Act 1984.
 It may also take the form of a Direction pursuant to Schedule 22 of the Coronavirus Act 2020.

 Conversely the DPH may also provide advice to a specific care home, where he or she is confident that the IPC measures and other arrangements in that home make it appropriate for it to allow more visiting opportunities than the generic advice set out in this guidance.
 This should be shared in a clear and simple way with residents and loved ones.